01Large Retail Stores

 Women should keep their purse small, and their makeup, hairstyle, and jewelry conservative.
 It's always a good idea to bring extra copies of your resume, in case you end up meeting with multiple people.
 Also bring a list of references.

-Here's how to choose appropriate accessories for a job interview.
+Make sure that you also choose appropriate accessories for a job interview.

 What to Wear to a Retail Job Interview